oemof/oemof-solph/doc/about_oemof.rst

 Why should I contribute?
 ========================

- * You do not want to start at the very beginning.
-You are not the first one, who wants to set up energy models.
-You can just set on existing code.
+ * You do not want to start at the very beginning. - You are not the first one, who wants to set up a energy system model.
+So why not start with on existing code?
  * You want your code to be more stable. - If other people use your code, they may find bugs or will have ideas to improve it.
- * Tired of "write-only-code". - If you want to understand your code a year after you have written it you have to document it anyway. why not joining a group and do it together.
+ * Tired of "write-only-code". - Developing as part of a framework encourages you to document sufficiently, so that after years you may still understand your own code.
  * You want to talk to other people when you are deadlocked. - People are even more willing to help, if they are interested in what you are doing because they can use it afterwards.

 We know, sometimes it is difficult to start on an existing concept.
-It will take some time to understand it and you will need extra time to document you own stuff.
+It will take some time to understand it and you will need extra time to document your own stuff.
 But once you understand the libraries you will get lots of interesting features, always with the option to fit them to your own needs.
-We will do our best to help you.

 Just contact us, if you have any questions.